dnet-tee/dnet-tee.github.io/_pages/hwsw-codesign.md

   - Linear capabilities;
   - ...

-- Extensions that enable the implementation of countermeasures against micro-architectural attacks, see for instance the following papers:
+- Extensions that enable the implementation of countermeasures against micro-architectural attacks, see for instance:
-  * Spectre
+  * The [Spectre attack](https://spectreattack.com/) as the prime example of such a micro-architectural attack;
-  * Context
+  * The [Context countermeasure](https://misc0110.net/files/context.pdf) as an example of a countermeasure;